buda-base/pecha-printer/README.md

 ### To do:
 - localization
 - custom paper size
-- binarise all images for unity
+- option to binarise all images for unity
 - combine multiple pdfs
 - bundle for distribution